 In recent years, Porto has become a much sought after destination for vacationers all over the world.
 Large groups are visiting and wish to engage with the best the city has to offer, so here is a list of what to do on a group trip to Porto.

-How to get from the Airport of Porto to Downtown
+How to get from the Airport of Porto to the city centre

 First things first: you have arrived at the Airport of Porto and need to get to the city.
 What now?